libreofficedocker/libreoffice-unoserver/README.md

 > **⚠️ Caution ⚠️**
 >
 > It is important to know that the  REST API layer DOES NOT provide any type of security whatsoever.
-It is RECOMMENDED not to expose this container image to the internet.
+> It is NOT RECOMMENDED to expose this container image to the internet.

 ## License